zeebe-io/zeebe-chaos/chaosDays/_posts/2020-06-25-gateway-network-partition.md

+---
+layout: post
+title:  "Gateway Network Partition"
+date:   2020-06-25
+categories: chaos_experiment
+---

 # Chaos Day Summary

  * Documented failure cases for AsyncSnasphortDirector.
 Gave me some ideas where it might make sense to reinstall partition.
 Discussed a bit with @Deepthi
  * Still our automated chaos experiments are not running.
 I need some time for that, but I had no time for that today.
  * Run a chaos experiment together with @pihme, where we do a network partition with the gateway.

 ## Chaos experiment:

 Actually we already have an network partition experiment with the standalone Gateway, where we completely isolate the gateway and take a look whether it comes back after the network partition.
 Today we wanted to explore how it behaves when only one node and the gateway has a network partition, so Broker 0 and Gateway can't talk to each other.